The n100 Google update: why rank tracking just got expensive

 | CAPTCHA Cost | $0.002 | $0.02 | 10x Cost |

-- Raise Prices: Pass the 10x cost to you.
+- Raise prices and pass the 10x cost to you.

-We are seeing option #2 happen everywhere.
-Tools that used to give you deep insights are now silently capping their crawl depth at Page 2.
+Option #2 is happening everywhere.
+Tools that used to give you deep insights are silently capping their crawl depth at Page 2.

 The technical fallout: a developer’s nightmare

-If you are a developer building internal tools or scrapers, you need to rewrite your entire collection logic.
+If you’re a developer building internal tools or scrapers, you need to rewrite your collection logic.

 # The good old days